changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 This bears repeating: **pattern matching is the fundamental tool that we use to tell the compiler more information about which types are equal to each other.**

-This brings me to the subject of type equality.
+This makes dependent pattern matching a more powerful tool than in a non-dependently-typed setting.

+## Determining when types are equal

+But to understand this in more detail, we have to understand the phrase "what type are equal to each other" in more detail.
 All languages with static type systems have an implicit idea of what type equality is.
 For example any static type checker would reject the following expression because it knows for certain the `Boolean` and `Shape` are not equal.